 Weight is evenly distributed across the feet when wearing flat shoes.
 High heels distort your natural balance by putting your heels above your toes.

-The extra pressure of the feet balls and knees which changes your biomechanics, which affects your stride length, walking speed or gait
+The extra pressure of the feet, balls and knees changes your biomechanics, which affects your stride length, walking speed, or gait

 Tension in calf muscles